egeriicw/spatial_data_science_learning/README.md

-# spatial_data_science_learning
+# Spatial Data Science Learning Repository

-Tutorials and examples to learn spatial data science
+## This repository reflects various tutorials and examples to learn
+spatial data science technologies and approaches.